Your Seattle Central College librarians have created and collected tutorials to help students start research, find sources, use the web, and more.

 All about the services and sources your library offers.

 Made just a few years ago, but my how the library has changed!
-The services are still the same, though, so check out this vintage library introduction!
+The services are still the same, though, and you might enjoy the vintage feel of this library introduction!

 Tutorials in this section will help you get started on your research assignment.
 They include: